President of Ethiopia: People's Democratic Republic of Ethiopia (PDRE) – (1987–1991)

 The presidency was officially created by the 1987 Constitution, which established the People's Democratic Republic of Ethiopia.
 The president was elected to a five-year term by the National Shengo (legislature), with no term limits.
 The presidency was the chief executive of Ethiopia.
 The president was also the chairman of the Council of State, which presided as a legislator during the Shengo off session.
 The president had a chief executive power to rule by decree if necessary and was also the commander-in-chief of the Ethiopian Armed Forces.
 The only president under the 1987 Constitution was Mengistu Haile-Mariam from 1987 to 1991.
 Following the flight into exile of Mengistu Haile-Mariam, Tesfaye Gebre Kidan served as the acting president of Ethiopia for only six days.

 Transitional Government of Ethiopia (TGE) – (1991–1995)

-The end of the Ethiopian Civil War in 28 May 1991 resulted in the end to the People's Democratic Republic of Ethiopia constitution.
+The end of the Ethiopian Civil War on 28 May 1991 resulted in the end to the People's Democratic Republic of Ethiopia constitution.
 A new provisional constitution and the Transitional Government of Ethiopia was formed.
 The Transitional Government of Ethiopia was a de facto semi-presidential system with the president as head of state and the prime minister as head of government.
 During the Transitional Government of Ethiopia, the presidency had chief executive powers, including appointing and dismissing the prime minister and the commander-in-chief of the Ethiopian Armed Forces.
 The only president who served during the Transitional Government of Ethiopia was Meles Zenawi.